finos/legend/docs/getting-started/create-workspace.md

 # Create a workspace

+Start working on your data model by creating a workspace.
 Workspaces let users collaborate on the same project.
-A Workspace is a copy of a project which can be later merged back into your project.
+A Workspace is a copy of a project which can be later merged back into the main project.
 To create a workspace:

 1. Select an existing GitLab project or select **+** to start working on a new one.